 4) Roofing materials: All homes shall have dimensional asphalt shingles, wood, slate, copper, standing seam metal, and/or tile.

 5) Open/Exposed Façade Treatment: Lots 1, 22, 23, 26, 27 and 30 will have added three (3) additional architectural elements as well as extra landscaping to the open/exposed façade that will be detailed with the Final Development Plan.

+Additional architectural elements may be additional windows, shutters, and louvers.

 Four-sided architecture shall be required so that similar architectural design elements and details shall be consistent throughout all elevations of the structure.
 Rear and side elevations of dwellings shall include quantities of stone that are comparable to the quantity of stone found on the front elevation of the same structure, unless otherwise approved by the Planning Commission as a part of the final development plan.
 The exposed foundations for the homes shall be clad in stone and extend from the siding to grade.